Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Conclusions

 \journal{pattern recognition}

-This document contains supplementary material for the proposed Graph-Regularized Multimodal Subspace Support Vector Data Description (MS-SVDD).
-Section \ref{sec:preprocessing} provides a chart describing the preprocessing steps to create the reliability dataset.
-In Section \ref{sec:results}, we report all the experiment results for the reliability evaluation.
+This document contains supplementary material for the proposed Graph-Regularized Multi-modal Subspace Support Vector Data Description (MS-SVDD).
+Section 1 provides a chart describing the preprocessing steps to create the reliability dataset.
+In Section 2, we report all the experimental results for MS-SVDD and CCS-SVDD, as well as the best hyperparameters found.